-Learn more about what he shared with us below!
+Learn more about what she shared with us below!

-1. Hi Jan, It’s great to have you joining us this year!
+1. Hi Dr. Wang, It’s great to have you joining us this year!
 Can you tell us more about your upcoming presentation at E&L Asia 2023?

 2. Why did you choose to tackle this topic?